semperfitodd/bernson.info/README.md

     ```
 ## Lambda Function

-The Lambda function is responsible for fetching article data from LinkedIn and saving it to an S3 bucket as articles.json.
+The Lambda function is responsible for fetching article data from the blog and saving it to an S3 bucket as articles.json.
+It has been updated to also post articles to LinkedIn.

+AWS secret holds the LinkedIn token which is generated [here](https://www.linkedin.com/developers/tools/oauth/token-generator).

 ## Terraform Configuration